Kota Bharu: Climate

 Kota Bharu features a tropical monsoon climate bordering on a tropical rainforest climate.
 Kota Bharu does not have a true dry season although the city experiences noticeably heavier rainfall from August through January.
-Also, Kota Bharu experiences slightly cooler temperatures between December and February than during the rest of the year.The city sees on average about 2600 mm of precipitation annually.
+Also, Kota Bharu experiences slightly cooler temperatures between December and February than during the rest of the year.
+The city sees on average about 2600 mm of precipitation annually.

 Transportation

 Public transportation

 Grab Car services, available for 24 hours a day, are provided in Kota Bharu since April 2017.

 Kota Bharu is serviced by Sultan Ismail Petra Airport, the busiest airport in east coast of Peninsular Malaysia (IATA: KBR).

 The closest railway station is the Wakaf Bharu station on the other side of the river, 6 km from the city centre.

-The under construction MRL East Coast Rail Link will have a station at Kota Bahru.
+The under construction MRL East Coast Rail Link will have a station at Kota Bharu.
 The Kota Bharu station will be located near Kampung Tunjong.

+Kota Bharu is served by local bus services, and intercity bus services.
+There are two bus terminals in the city, and buses connect to bigger towns and border towns such as Sungai Kolok and Gua Musang.